coffeegrind123/awg-easy/README.md

 ## Installation

-This is a quick start guide to get you up and running with WireGuard Easy.
+This is a quick start guide to get you up and running with AmneziaWG Easy.

 For a more detailed installation guide, please refer to the [Getting Started](https://wg-easy.github.io/wg-easy/latest/getting-started/) page.